okamgnienie/taco-hemingway--marmur/en.md

 I look at the neighbor, I think he already fell asleep

-Where I'm going, I feel that you wonder
+Where I'm going, I sense that you wonder

-I love the Warsaw but it's getting a bit crowded
+I love the Warsaw, but it's getting a bit crowded

 Again, these voices when my train arrives in 'Tricity'